sibelius-notes/sibelius-notes.github.io/markdown/1201md/music110.md

 > a living thing ensouled by the spiritual energy that travels through it

 ### Summary: Generalizations of African Music Culture
-*How do the postal workers' music exemplify widely shared characteristicss of African music culture?*
+*How do the postal workers' music exemplify widely shared characteristics of African music culture?*
 1. Beliefs and Values
 2. Music-making events
 3. Expression in many media